Vathan27/ISSPA-Docs-lqz/docs/source/index.rst

 Welcome to ISSPA-lqz's documentation!
 ===================================

-**ISSPA (Intelligent Self-driving System empowering Physical Agent)** is an experimental platform for self-driving physical agents, which was originally designed to facilitate researchers by creating a baseline library that is easy to use, algorithmically verifiable, and modularly extensible.
+**ISSPA-lqz (Intelligent Self-driving System empowering Physical Agent)** is an experimental platform for self-driving physical agents, which was originally designed to facilitate researchers by creating a baseline library that is easy to use, algorithmically verifiable, and modularly extensible.
 And it was built under the leadership of the `TIS Lab <https://tis.ios.ac.cn/>`_, of which the team members